gradkell/pkiccu/BUILDING.md

 #### Setup the Build Environment with Pipenv

 Next, just run `pipenv shell`.
-This should create a virtual environment and open a shell set with the proper environment variable to use the environment.
+This should create a virtual environment and open a shell set with the proper environment variables to use the environment.

 _NOTE: if you aren't using the same version of Python as specified in the Pipfile and Pipfile.lock files, you will get a warning from pipenv.
 You might